Login Sign in

 What Does a Yeast Infection Look Like on a Dog?

-Yeast infections caused by M. pachydermatis create problems with skin and ears.
-Skin yeast infections in dogs typically affect the lips, feet, belly, armpits, groin, and neck.
-However, any area of skin can be affected.
+Yeast infections caused by M. pachydermatis can affect a dog’s skin and ears.
+Skin infections often show up on the lips, feet, belly, armpits, groin, and neck, but any area of skin can be affected.

-How do you know if a dog has a bacterial infection or a yeast infection?
-One way to differentiate between the two is how your dog smells.
-Yeast infections typically have a musty odor that, combined with the signs listed below, signals that your dog is having a problem with yeast.
+How can you tell if your dog has a bacterial infection or a yeast infection?
+One clue is the smell.
+Yeast infections often have a musty odor that, along with the signs listed below, can point to a yeast problem.
+You may even notice your dog’s paws smelling like Fritos, which may be a sign of yeast growing.

 The signs of a skin yeast infection in dogs include: